AnyChart/docs.anychart.com/PERT_Chart/Data.md

 ## Overview

 PERT charts use a special type of data, which cannot be set the same way as data for other chart types: one needs not only to create a set of items (nodes), but also to specify how they are connected.
-There are two ways to set data for PERT charts, both based on [Anychart Data Tree Model](../Working_with_Data/Using_Data_Tree_Model).
+There are two ways to set data for PERT charts, both based on [Anychart Tree Data Model](../Working_with_Data/Tree_Data_Model).

 ## Data Formats